 Statistical Inference

 Statistical inference is the process of drawing conclusions about populations from sample data.
-In computer science, we use inference constantly: A/B testing features, evaluating algorithm performance, detecting anomalies, and validating models.
-This reading covers estimation, hypothesis testing, and confidence intervals.
+In computer science, we use inference constantly: A/B testing features, evaluating algorithm performance, detecting anomalies, and validating models. ## 1.
+Point Estimation

 Estimators